wzeng0/particle_filter_project/README.md

  * Description: In order to make the weights add up to 1, we divide each weight by the total weight
 ### Movement model:
  * Location: update_particles_with_motion_model:
- * Description: Here we used the algorithm Sarah provided
+ * Description: Here, we used the likelihood field model
-   * We first found how much the robot has moved ahead by finding the deltas.
+   * This finds how much the
-   * We then add some noise and move the particles ahead by the same amount.
 ### Measurement model:
  * Location: update_particle_weights_with_measurement_model
  * Description: Here we updated the weights using the monte carlo localization we learnt in class.